bquast/Distributions-Probabilistic-Beliefs/README.md

 Definitely something most people would do on paper.
 However, since we are at the sports club, this is something we probably do not have at hand.

 As can be seen, question 2 and 6 are identical.
-If you go through the questions without having done the math beforehand, you will likely be inclined to give a lower answer to 6 than you were to 2.
+If you go through the questions without having done the calculations beforehand, you will likely be inclined to give a lower answer to 6 than you were to 2.
 The reason is probably that the question directly preceding question 2, has a very positive content, it talks of the prize.
 Yet the question preceding question 6 is rather negative, since you would probably expect to walk away with zero apples.
 Furthermore, you could have become tired of answer so many questions, which generally diminishes your (perception) of your chance of being successful.

 Achim act very much in accordance with our expectations, and gives us the following responses.